joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Additional information, including all protocols and scripts for RNA analysis, can be found on Github (https://github.com/McMahonLab/OMD-TOILv2).
 Raw RNA sequences can be found on the National Center for Biotechnology Information (NCBI) website under BioProject PRJNA######.

+## Availability of Data and Materials

+All genomic and metatranscriptomic sequences are available through IMG and NCBI, respectively.
+Reverse ecology calculations were performed using the Python package reverseEcology, written expressly for this purpose and available on the Python Package Index.
+A reproducible version of this manuscript is available at https://github.com/joshamilton/reverseEcologyMS.

 # Results

 # Discussion